-A dental bridge is a fixed prosthesis used to replace missing teeth by closing gaps between two teeth.
-A bridge is essentially 3 or more crowns connected to one another.
+A dental bridge is a fixed prosthesis that is used to replace one or more missing tooth by closing the gap between teeth.
+A bridge is essentially three or more crowns that are connected to one another.
 Bridges are fixed, however, they are different from dental implants.
-Bridges stay in place by attaching to your natural teeth on both sides and fills in the gap created by your missing tooth.
-Placing a bridge requires your dentist to shave the tooth in front and the one behind the missing space.
-Teeth which are used as anchors for the bridge are known as abutments and the missing tooth is known as a pontic.
-Keep in mind, you need to have at least one tooth in front and one behind the missing gap in order to place a bridge.
-If you’re missing a terminal tooth then placing a bridge is no longer an option.
+Bridges stay in place by attaching to your natural teeth on either side and fill in the gap created by your missing tooth.
+Placing a bridge requires your dentist to shave the two teeth in front and behind the missing gap.
+Teeth which are used as anchors for a bridge are known as abutments and the missing tooth is known as a pontic.
+You need to have at least one tooth in front and one behind the missing gap in order to place a bridge.
+If you're missing a terminal tooth then placing a bridge is no longer an option.
 Schedule a consultation with a dentist near you to learn more about bridges and to see if you are a good candidate.

 What are the benefits of a bridge?

 Placing a bridge is one way to replace one or more missing tooth with a fixed restoration.
 You shouldn't ignore gaps created by your missing teeth.
 Neglecting to replace a missing tooth can lead to problems affecting your whole mouth.
 Here are some of the consequences of losing your teeth:

-Once you lose a tooth you are left with a large gap in your mouth.
-Whenever there is a gap, your remaining teeth slowly drift into this space over the years.
+Once you lose a tooth, you're left with a large gap in your mouth.
+Whenever there is a gap in your mouth, your remaining teeth slowly start drifting into this space.
 As a result, the tooth in front, the one behind, and the opposing tooth will all start to gradually move into this gap.
-Over time this could completely mess up your bite on that side of your mouth.
-Having a poor bite leads to tooth fracture, failure of dental restorations, headaches and other dental and facial problems.
+Over time this could completely mess up your bite.
+Having a poor bite relationship leads to tooth fracture, failure of dental restorations, headaches, and other dental and facial problems.